 Initially, a small, painless nodule develops in the connective tissue and eventually develops into a cord-like band.
 The cord tightens over time, pulling the affected finger towards the palm in an abnormal position.
 Extension of the finger becomes difficult to impossible with advanced cases.
 The goal of surgery (palmar fasciectomy) is to release or excise the fibrous attachments between the palmar fascia and the tissues around it, thereby releasing the contracture.
 Once released, finger movement should improve; although this is largely dependent upon the joint(s) being treated.
 Surgery is more effective if the contracture occurs in the metacarpophalangeal (MP) joint of only one finger and is less effective when two or more fingers and MP joints are involved.
 When the contracture occurs at the proximal interphalangeal (PIP) joint, the improvement rate decreases (Bird, 2007).

 In 2012, van Rijssen and colleagues reported 5 year results of a clinical trial comparing percutaneous needle fasciotomy versus limited fasciectomy for the treatment of Dupuytren's contracture.
-One hundred eleven subjects with a minimal passive extension deficit of 30 degrees were randomized into one of two groups.
+A total of 111 subjects with a minimal passive extension deficit of 30 degrees were randomized into one of two groups.
 The primary endpoint was recurrence.
 Ninety-three subjects reached the endpoint.
-The recurrence after 5 years was greater in the needle fasciotomy group than in the limited fasciectomy group (84.9 % vs. 20.9% respectively) and occurred sooner in the needle fasciotomy group (p=0.0001).
-Individual satisfaction was higher in the limited fasciectomy group, however, 53% of the subjects preferred percutaneous needle fasciotomy in case of recurrence.
+The recurrence after 5 years was greater in the needle fasciotomy group than in the limited fasciectomy group (84.9% vs. 20.9% respectively) and occurred sooner in the needle fasciotomy group (p=0.0001).
+Individual satisfaction was higher in the limited fasciectomy group; however, 53% of the subjects preferred percutaneous needle fasciotomy in case of recurrence.